engrit-illinois/Invoke-TaskSequence/README.md

 # THIS SCRIPT IS A WORK IN PROGRESS

 # Summary
-Triggers an MECM Task Sequence (TS) deployed by communicating directly with a machine's MECM client.
+Triggers an MECM Task Sequence (TS) on one or more remote machines by communicating directly with the machines' MECM client.

+This is accomplished on each machine by:
+1. Entering a remote powershell session to the target machine.
+2. Modifying the target deployment's local assignment (a.k.a. advertisement) data stored in WMI to trick it into thinking the target TS deployment is _Required_, and that it has never been run before.
+3. Triggering the "schedule" for the newly-modified assignment, which causes the TS to start.

 # Usage
 WIP